vibe-project/vibe-project.github.io/_posts/2014-10-31-preparing-for-your-atmosphere-app-to-vibe.md

 ---
 layout: post
-title: "Migrating Atmosphere 2 Chat to Vibe"
+title: "Preparing for your Atmosphere app to Vibe: Simple!"
 author: flowersinthesand
 ---